--- Create and assess an original, applied mission-driven theatre arts project.
+- Create and assess an original, applied, mission-driven theatre arts project for a local community.